 Since this is the first time I’ve ever started seeds indoors, I didn’t mix up my own seed starting soil mix.
 However, I do plan on trying that next year!
 Instead, I just bought some Organic Potting Soil.

 Starting the seeds really wasn’t too difficult – in fact, my kids did a great job of helping me out!
 If we can do it, so can you!

 - Paper Egg Carton (we used the one from the 5 dozen egg case at walmart)

 - Heirloom Seeds (You can get them at your local farm supply store)

 First, I decided to cut my egg carton so that I had 20 spaces to fill.
 Then I filled each space with the potting soil.

 We only had 5 types of seeds (Cherry Tomatoes, Abe Lincoln Tomatoes, Baby Roma, Rosemary, and Italian Parsley) (affiliate links) to plant.
 However, just in case some of those seedlings didn’t make it, I decided that we would use 4 spaces per one type of seed.
 Then within each space, we planted three seeds.

 For example: I have a row of 4 egg spaces devoted to Roma Tomatoes (affiliate link).
 In each space, I decided to place three seeds in case some decided not to germinate.

 After the seeds were planted, we put the egg carton on a tray and added water to the tray.
 This way you don’t wash your seeds away by dumping water on top of the soil.
 Rather, it gets soaked up from the bottom!

-Now, it has been a couple of weeks since our first planting, so this is what they look like now!
+Now, it has been a couple of weeks since our first planting, and they are growing quite nicely!